by Tom Allen

 GDPR requirements will add new rigor to both buy and sell-side perspectives.

 On the buy-side, acquirers need develop an understanding of the type of personal data being processed and acquired by the target entity.
-Due diligence efforts should uncover data acquisition, management steps and usage and storage of such data, while also verifying the existence and completeness of policies around consent.
+An effective due diligence checklist should call for rigorous attention towards data acquisition, management steps and usage and storage of such data, while also verifying the existence and completeness of policies around consent.
 For large company targets, this will also include improved efforts to ascertain the role of the data protection officer and acquire past records on data usage and security.
-Deal team membership must include IT specialists and available, competent, data and system resources to deliver due diligence campaigns thoroughly and effectively.
+Deal team membership must include IT specialists and available, competent data and system resources to deliver due diligence campaigns thoroughly and effectively.

 Practically, security compliance must extend to the virtual data room or another central deal-management application.
 Sellers will want to limit specific detail provided within initial outreach and control proprietary information access.
 Buyers must ensure sufficient protocol and protection measures are in place within their deal room environments.
 (Midaxo’s VDR solution maintains critical ISO 27001 certification, for example).
 Expected features to support compliance would include document permissioning, restricted functionality and the ability to audit the steps taken towards GDPR compliance.

-For the most efficient approach to running your GDPR compliance Midaxo could be adopted – the platform supports greater collaboration across teams, allows for checklists to be imported with a few clicks and provides the ability to track task progress and issue resolution in real-time.
+For the most efficient approach to running your GDPR compliance, M&A software could be adopted – Midaxo's platform supports greater collaboration across teams, allows for checklists to be imported with a few clicks and provides the ability to track task progress and issue resolution in real-time.

 Above: Running the GDPR Due Diligence Checklist in the Midaxo platform.
 Want to accelerate your due diligence process by 50%?
 Click here to learn more.